This article applies gw_test(), the Giacomini and White

 Choice of instruments

-the lagged loss differential.
+and the lagged loss differential.
 Different instruments target different

 features of the conditioning information set.
 Below we replace the lag